Sugarloaf Community Wind Farm: History

-The Sugarloaf Community Wind Farm was derived from the Redington Wind Farm, a previous project proposed by Maine Mountain Power, a joint venture of Endless Energy and Edison Mission Group.
+The Sugarloaf Community Wind Farm was derived from the proposed Redington Wind Farm, a previous project by Maine Mountain Power, a joint venture of Endless Energy and Edison Mission Group.
 In 2007 a permit for this project was denied by the Land Use Regulation Commission although their staff had recommended approval.
 The developer proposed an alternative project cut down to being only on Black Nubble, which was rejected by LURC a year later.

 Public opinion

-There has been some controversy over the possibility of a wind farm on the Mount Redington area.
+Some controversy has surrounded the possibility of a wind farm on the Mount Redington area.
 Numerous positive environmental effects of wind power have been cited, including pollution avoided from electricity generation from fossil fuels as well as the fact that unlike electricity production from fossil fuel power plants such as coal or petroleum, wind power does not need to use water for cooling.

 A survey by the Potholm group in 2006 showed 9:1 statewide public support for a wind farm on Redington Mountain (with a margin of error of 5%).
 The same survey found that 74% of dues paying members of environmental groups in the state were also in favor.

-However, the boards of various Appalachian Trail affiliates have opposed the project due to its proximity to the trail.
+However, the boards of various Appalachian Trail affiliates have opposed the project because of its proximity to the trail.
 Maine Audubon has also expressed concerns for the fragile environment of the mountains of western Maine.
-The Natural Resources Council of Maine opposed the full project, but supported the cut down Black Nubble version.
+The Natural Resources Council of Maine opposed the full project, but supported the reduced Black Nubble version.